cegrif01/geocoding/Blog.md

 }
 ```

+Another thing to take into consideration is that the Census Bureau may charge us for this service one day it might be more cost-effective to use another way to perform the main objective.
+Hence the RepositoryInterface.
+In other words, the RepositoryInterface means "I don't know how we're gonna get it done, but we are gonna get er' done".
+We can defer or change
+implementation details as long as we have the correct parameter, and return types.

 Congratulations we are done with the Domain layer.
 Let's move on to the Infrastructure layer now.

+# Configuration
 The config will look a bit weird so let me explain.
 We are using raw PHP.
-I try my hardest to not couple simple packages
-to a specific framework.
+I try my hardest to not couple simple packages to a specific framework.
 It can be easy to get bogged down in the latest breaking changes in Laravel, Symfony, or CakePHP.
-When I go to
-github to find a PHP package, 8/10 of them are outdated and no good because it's coupled to an older version of Laravel.
-I know I could
-have just installed the Config package from Laravel and that would probably be the way you'd do it.
-In those rare cases when I don't want
-to use a bunch of libraries, here's a clever way to tie config values to a single class.
-Of course this is immutable because I never want
-my config to change it's properties at run time.
+When I go to github to find a PHP package, 8/10 of them are outdated and no good because it's coupled to an older version of Laravel or Symfony.
+I know I could have just installed the Config package from Laravel and that would probably be the way you'd do it.
+In those rare cases when I don't want to use a bunch of libraries, here's a clever way to tie config values to a single class.
+Of course this is immutable because I never want my config to change it's properties at run time.

 ```
 <?php